Pemra starts operation against illegal DTH receivers sale

 -

-Pemra starts operation against illegal DTH receivers saleFebruary 11, 2017Print : National
+Pemra starts operation against illegal DTH receivers saleFebruary 12, 2017Print : Islamabad

 Assistant General Manager (AGM) Pemra Malik Qasim Nawaz said the government had banned foreign channels and dish antenna.
 He added that a crackdown would continue and action would be taken against cable operators and electronic shops over violating the government’s instructions.